 Molly Art Historian.
 Guides at the British Museum and lectures on Art, Archaeology, and London History.
 A Freeman of the City of London, she's a non-pareil Blue Badge and City of London Guide.
 Nick Swashbuckling actor (RSC, NT, Almeida, Donmar and tons of TV).
 Yachtsman and TV chef.

-Nick Śwashbuckling actor (RSC, NT, Almeida, Donmar and tons of TV).
-Yachtsman and TV chef.
 Reviewer said: "informative, fresh and fun."
 As Chaucer put it, "what needeth wordes mo?"

-$\label{lem:objective} \textbf{Oliver} \ Londoner \ born \ \& \ bred. \ Westminster \ Abbey \ chorister. \ West \ End \ musical \ the actor. \ Ergo \ the song \ bursts.$
+Oliver Londoner born & bred.
+Westminster Abbey chorister.
+West End musical theatre actor.
+Ergo the song bursts.